 In preparation for a big storm, most families will assess their checklist: Do they have extra food?
-A back up generator?
+A backup generator?
 Are smartphones and devices charged?
 Have batteries been bought?
 Is there enough water for everyone?
 Oftentimes, the state of the trees surrounding the home isn’t even a thought.

 Toppling trees can cause serious damage, especially when gusts of wind can reach up to 70 miles per hour.
 When large trees uproot, there’s not much that could have been done, but dead branches and unstable limbs can be attended to before a storm hits.
+Taking the time to plan and protect your trees will help to reduce tree and property damage when a storm comes.

 Happy and healthy trees are the trees that are capable of withstanding strong storms.
 Brittle, damaged, and prone to disease trees are the same ones that will be whipping down your street when the winds get rough.
 If you’re not sure where to begin, schedule an annual tree trimming with a certified arborist.